soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 ## Introducing Class Inheritance
 - `Inheritance` is the process by which the new child subclass automatically includes any public or protected primitives, objects, or methods defined in the parent class.
 - Java supports `single inheritance`, by which a class may inherits from only one direct parent class.
-- Java also support multiple levels of inheritance, by which one class ,ay extend another class, which in turn extends another class.
+- Java also support multiple levels of inheritance, by which one class may extend another class, which in turn extends another class.
 - You can extend a class any number of times, allowing each descendent to gain access to its ancestor's member.
 - Java does allow one exception to the `single inheritance` rule: classes may implement multiple interfaces.
 - It is possible to prevent a class from being extended by marking the class with the `final` modifier.